danhpham2000/RadarAI/README.md

 - Vercel
 - Railway

-Expanding infrastructure in the future:
+Expanding infrastructure and configuration in the future:

+- More powerful OpenAI model for more reasoning and scam detection capability
 - Terraform
 - DigitalOcean
 - Temporal